 The Cause Of Death: Was James Brown Murdered?

 “There are legitimate questions about James Brown’s death that can only be answered by an autopsy and a criminal investigation,” wrote CNN reporter Thomas Lake.
-Many of Brown’s friends feel the same way.
+Many of James Brown’s friends feel the same way.

 Rev. Al Sharpton has admitted that he believes there may be more to the death than the official story: “I’ve always had and still have questions.”